urchade/GLiNER/README.md

-# GLiNER : Generalist and Lightweight model for Named Entity Recognition
+# 🚀 GLiNER: Generalist and Lightweight Model for Named Entity Recognition

 GLiNER is a Named Entity Recognition (NER) model capable of identifying any entity type using a bidirectional transformer encoder (BERT-like).
 It provides a practical alternative to traditional NER models, which are limited to predefined entities, and Large Language Models (LLMs) that, despite their flexibility, are costly and large for resource-constrained scenarios.